Lowe Kong Meng: Personal life

 Lowe Kong Meng's family name in Chinese is Lowe (劉 (Liú)), but in Australia he took Kong Meng as his surname.
+In Australia, he retained his Chinese cultural heritage.
 He married Mary Ann (or Annie) Prussia in Melbourne on 4 February 1860.
 They had 12 children and lived in the wealthy suburb of Malvern.
+His mixed-race marriage appears not to have impeded his participation in the Melbourne elite.
+In 1867, the couple attended a fancy-dress ball in honour of the Duke of Edinburgh, Kong Meng wearing a mandarin's robes, while she dressed as a Grecian lady.

 Kong Meng was a comfortable member of Melbourne's elite.
 Contemporary accounts described him with words like "cultured", "influential" and "highly esteemed" and reference extensive donations to charities and churches.
 Even The Bulletin, which supported exclusion of Chinese migrants from Australia, noted that he was "idolised by his Victorian fellow-countrymen".
-He retained his Chinese cultural heritage.
-His mixed-race marriage appears not to have impeded his participation in the Melbourne elite.
-In 1867, the couple attended a fancy-dress ball in honour of the Duke of Edinburgh, Kong Meng wearing a mandarin's robes, while she dressed as a Grecian lady.
+Elsewhere, The Bulletin relates a story of Kong Meng being accosted on a bus to Richmond by a "cheeky youth" who assumed he could not speak English.
+Kong Meng purportedly responded that he could happy converse in 6 languages, but requested that he not be addressed "in a dialect which should only be used by you for conversing with your own social equals.”

 In 1863, Kong Meng was awarded the title Mandarin of the Blue Button by the Tongzhi Emperor in recognition of his leadership of the Chinese community in Melbourne.
 Redmond Barry invited him to curate Chinese art for an exhibition in 1869 but Kong Meng declined owing to the poor quality of art available in Victoria.
 He was a member of the Royal Society of Victoria and was appointed a commissioner for the Melbourne International Exhibition in 1880.

+Death and legacy

 Lowe Kong Meng died on 22 October 1888 at his home in Malvern.
 The Argus reported that his funeral procession was made up of about 100 vehicles, and the route was lined by many people, including many Chinese Melburnians.
 He was buried in the Melbourne General Cemetery.

 Kong Meng's family continued to be well regarded into the 20th century.
 In 1916, his son George wrote to The Age and The Argus, complaining that he had been rebuffed while attempting to enlist to fight in the First World War.
 He was rejected on grounds of being "not substantially of European origin".
 An editorial in the Euroa Gazette described the decision as unjust, calling the Kong Meng family "old and highly respected" in both Victoria's north-east and in Melbourne.
 The Argus also questioned the decision, pointing out that George's brother was already serving with the Australian 1st Division as a sergeant.
 Twenty-eight years after his death, it recalled Lowe Kong Meng as a "a gentleman of great public spirit, scrupulously honourable in all his dealings, and very highly esteemed by the citizens".